yalania/C_Exercises/docs/README.md

 ## C Exercises for University

-This respository contains a bunch of exercises to improvive in C++.
+This respository contains a bunch of exercises to improve in C++.

 ### Exercises